 Letenske Sady (Letna Park)

 Located near the Prague Castle, the Letenske garden lies high above the city.
-It is the favorite place for sports lovers as it has a huge shaded play area for kids, newly paved long paths for the rollerbladers, and open places to enjoy Frisbees and fly kites, and a clay tennis courts as well!
+It is the favourite place for sports lovers as it has a huge shaded play area for kids, newly paved long paths for the rollerbladers, and open places to enjoy Frisbees and fly kites, and a clay tennis court as well!

 Riegrovy Sady (Riegrovy Park)

-This is another garden crowded by the sports lovers.
+This is another garden crowded by sports lovers.
 Here you will get to see people enjoying the petanque, Frisbee and small football games.
-Apart from the beer garden, people sit at one specific slope in the garden as it is the most popular spot in Riegrovy sady which unfurls the spectacular views of the sunset.
+Apart from the beer garden, there is a slope where people sit and watch the spectacular views of the sunset.

 Visit as many gardens as possible and make your holidays in Prague brim over with totally different experience!
-Do not forget, summer is the best season to fly to Prague since the gardens in the city come alive with full blossoms during these warmer days.
+Do not forget, summer is the best season to fly to Prague since the gardens in the city come alive with full blossoms.